WSU-4110/CraftMate/README.md

 # CraftMate
-CraftMate - A DIY assistance platform connecting enthusiasts with experts\nTesting
+CraftMate - A DIY assistance platform connecting enthusiasts with experts